Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Remove-AzureADApplicationPasswordCredential.md

 # Remove-AzureADApplicationPasswordCredential

 ## SYNOPSIS
-Remove a password credential from an application
+Removes a password credential from an application.

 ## SYNTAX